AkshathaSingh/AkshathaSingh.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: _posts/2020-20-11/3 Things to know about the "Data Analyst" Job Market.md
+title: 3 Things to know about the "Data Analyst" Job Market
 published: true
 ---